JyotiBhardwaj27/Indonesia-Covid19_Analytics_Dashboard/README.md

 - **Seaborn**

-You can install the required packages by running the following command: pip install streamlit pandas plotly altair seaborn
+You can install the required packages by running the following command:

+pip install streamlit pandas plotly altair seaborn

 Steps to Run:
-- Clone the repository or download the project files.
+- **Clone the repository or download the project files.**
-- Open a terminal or command prompt and navigate to the folder where the script is located.
+- **Open a terminal or command prompt and navigate to the folder where the script is located.**
--Run the following command to start the Streamlit app: streamlit run your_script_name.py
+-**Run the following command to start the Streamlit app:** streamlit run your_script_name.py